Fall Creek Place, Indianapolis

-Fall Creek Place is one of many revitalized neighborhoods in inner Indianapolis, Indiana, United States.
-The neighborhood is bounded by Meridian Street on the west, Fall Creek Parkway on the north, just east of College Avenue on the east, and 22nd Street on the south.
+Fall Creek Place is one of many revitalized neighborhoods in Center Township, Indianapolis, Indiana, United States.
+The neighborhood mainly consists of tree-line, residential streets, with nodes of commercial along its boundaries.
+Victorian homes from the late 19th century are the most prevalent house type as well as new build construction of period design.

+The neighborhood is bounded by Meridian Street (west), Fall Creek Parkway (north), the alley east of College Avenue (east), and 22nd Street (south).
 Before the project's Phase IV began in 2006, its eastern boundary was Park Avenue.